Los Angeles Temporary Restraining Order Attorneys

 - The applicant attempted to notify the opposing party in good faith but was unable to do so.

-If you were issued a temporary restraining order without being notified beforehand, then the other party has up to five days after the date the order was issued, or up to two days prior to the hearing, to serve you the restraining order.
+If you were issued a temporary restraining order in Los Angeles without being notified beforehand, then the other party has up to five days after the date the order was issued, or up to two days prior to the hearing, to serve you the restraining order.
 If that fails to occur, then the temporary restraining order will be invalid.

 If you have been notified of a temporary restraining order placed against you, immediate steps need to be taken.
 It’s important that you contact a legal team that has experience fighting against a TRO.
 When a temporary restraining order is issued, the recipient must prove that without the restraining order, they could suffer irreparable and imminent harm.
 Without that proof, the court will not be able to grant the recipient a TRO.

 As the adverse party in a TRO, the best course of action is to speak with a qualified legal team immediately and schedule a court hearing as soon as possible.
 When you contest a TRO, it’s important to clearly present your objections and explain your side of the story.

 The attorneys at Werksman Jackson & Quinn LLP, including managing partner Mark Werksman, have successfully tried numerous cases involving temporary restraining orders being placed on their clients.
 Recently, they were able to get a temporary restraining order dismissed in the case of a prominent businessman in West Hollywood.
 Additionally, they represented a real estate broker accused of domestic violence and got their client’s temporary restraining order lifted after showing that the allegations against their client lacked credibility and supporting evidence.
 Thus, you can trust in our outstanding case results when you contact us to represent you.